-The standard deposit insurance coverage limit is $250,000 per depositor, per FDIC-insured bank, per ownership category.
-Deposits held in different ownership categories are separately insured, up to at least $250,000, even if held at the same bank
+Per the FDIC, “The standard deposit insurance coverage limit is $250,000 per depositor, per FDIC-insured bank, per ownership category.
+Deposits held in different ownership categories are separately insured, up to at least $250,000, even if held at the same bank.”

-Automatic Bill pay
+Automatic Bill Pay

 Overdraft Fees and Protection

-Another unwritten rule that many bank customers do not know is that if you are charged an overdraft fee you can often reach out to the bank branch manager and ask them to wave it.
+Overdraft fees are another area where banks make money.
+Ask about notification services that alert you to an impending overdraft.
+If you are charged an overdraft fee, you can often reach out to the bank branch manager and ask them to waive it.

 TIAA (Formerly EverBank)